Zuka98/Visualizer-Framework-UKPostcodeAreas/README.md

 # User Manual:

 You can clone the repository, and run application using command npm start.
-However you must get your Google MAPS API key in order to load Map (https://console.cloud.google.com/google/maps-apis) and insert it on line 633, mapsdemo.ejs file.
+However you must get your Google MAPS API key in order to load Map (https://console.cloud.google.com/google/maps-apis).
+In this project API key was indicated in mapsdemo.ejs file.

 Start from index.js file and configure connection to your database.